-The European Commission on Wednesday published a package of sustainable finance measures to combat greenwashing, improve transparency and redirect financial flows towards sustainable technologies and businesses.
+On Wednesday, The European Commission published a package of sustainable finance measures to combat greenwashing, improve transparency and redirect financial flows towards sustainable technologies and businesses.
+The package is an important step forward to European climate neutrality.
 Measures include the long-awaited Taxonomy Delegated Act on climate change mitigation and adaptation under the Taxonomy Regulation.
 The European Parliament and the Council will now need to adopt or reject the Commission’s draft.

-Simultaneously, the Commission published a legislative proposal for Corporate Sustainability Reporting Directive (CSRD) on sustainable disclosures which reforms the EU Non-Financial Reporting Directive (NFRD), establishing mandatory sustainability reporting standards.
+Simultaneously, the Commission published a legislative proposal for Corporate Sustainability Reporting Directive (CSRD) on sustainable disclosures.
+It reforms the EU Non-Financial Reporting Directive (NFRD), establishing mandatory sustainability reporting standards.

-Both initiatives are important and novel financial sector tools for attaining the goals set out under the European Green Deal and the European Climate Law, also adopted yesterday.
+Both initiatives are important and novel financial sector tools for attaining the goals set out under the European Green Deal and the European Climate Law.
 Both have been long awaited by civil society and businesses alike.

 The Taxonomy – intended to define green economic activities to inform and guide investors but now seen as Europe’s definition of ‘what is green’ – has recently been a battleground for political and business interests.
 The Commission has decided to retain strict guidelines on the use of fossil fuels for power generation.
 This is an important decision for European policy which keeps the taxonomy in line with the investment policy of the European Investment Bank.
 It also supports the implementation of the Climate Law and will support international collaboration on financial reform with the United States and other major economies.

-However, although the Act retains its scientific integrity in relation to fossil fuels, a potential loophole in the text allows further discussion of contentious issues including gas and nuclear energy.
-Furthermore, the criteria for forestry and bioenergy remain problematic and have not been removed from the draft as previously requested by civil society in an open letter to the Commission.
+Although the Act retains its scientific integrity in relation to fossil fuels, a potential loophole allows further discussion of contentious issues, including gas and nuclear energy.
+Furthermore, the criteria for forestry and bioenergy remain problematic.
+They have not been removed from the draft as previously requested by civil society in an open letter to the Commission.